SudharsanSundar/EasyLM_LlamaTrain/README.md

+# Fork of EasyLM with some customizations for training Llama models
+See title.

+O.g. repo ReadMe below:

 # EasyLM
 Large language models (LLMs) made easy, EasyLM is a one stop solution for pre-training, finetuning, evaluating and serving LLMs in JAX/Flax.
 EasyLM can